YashwanthKothakota9/django-myblog/README.md

 - When you call repr() or len() on them
 - When you explicitly call list() on them
 - When you test them in a statement, such as bool(), or, and, or if

+- URL patterns allow you to map URLs to views.
+A URL pattern is composed of a string pattern, a view, and, optionally, a name that allows you to name the URL project-wide.

+- `slug` (a string that can only contain letters, numbers, underscores, or hyphens).